apurvaapatil/Recipes_SpringBoot/README.md

 ## Description

 * Share your recipes with the world.
 Contains the functionality to add, update and delete recipes using REST API.
-* Using Spring Boot Security, only the author of recipe can update or delete the recipes.
+* Integrated Spring Boot Security into the app, only the author of recipe can update or delete the recipes.
 * All the recipe and user details are stored in H2 database.